-When creating any content, it is crucial to attracting your customers.
+When creating any content, it is crucial to attract your customers.
 But it is equally essential that your content doesn’t harm or influence children and young people.
 Especially the latter, that is likely to be your current potential customer.

-Offensive comments: It is difficult to monitor what everyone is watching, especially Gen Z and millennials, so ensure your content is not offensive.
+- Offensive Comments: It is difficult to monitor what everyone is watching, especially Gen Z and millennials, so ensure your content is not offensive.
 Viewers are likely to give feedback on the same channel, like negative or inappropriate comments, which can also be seen by other viewers.

-At the moment: For its pluses of everything happening at the moment, livestreaming brings about a sense of unpredictability.
+- At the Moment: For its pluses of everything happening at the moment, livestreaming brings about a sense of unpredictability.
 Brands must connect with celebrities and influencers they trust and, more importantly, the customer.

-Do things you wouldn’t do offline: By and large, what you say and do online has to be correct.
+- Do Things you Wouldn’t do Offline: By and large, what you say and do online has to be correct.
 Any infractions can lead to a ton of negative publicity for you and the brand.
 If your brand doesn’t titillate its audience offline, don’t introduce that strategy online.
 Just be consistent, and don’t be swayed by trends.

-Digital footprints: Those coming on your website trust you with not just delivering their product but are also expecting you to secure their information.
+- Digital Footprints: Those coming on your website trust you with not just delivering their product but are also expecting you to secure their information.
 Ensure your entire customer journey is well protected.

 How Brands can begin their Livestreaming Commerce Journey

 Brands starting in the live stream e-commerce will need a well-chalked-out approach while adapting to this new-age technology.
-Here is a step-by-step guide on how brands can build a successful live stream commerce strategy.
+Here is a step-by-step live shopping guide on how brands can build a successful live stream commerce strategy.

 - Start with intermittent live streams on your website and gauge the response.